* China FM urges N Korean counterpart to avoid nuclear testing

 * U.S. Tillerson meets Russia's Lavrov (Adds new details, quotes throughout)

 MANILA, Aug 6 (Reuters) - China's foreign minister said on Sunday new U.N.
-Security Council sanctions on North Korea were the right response to a series of missile tests, but dialogue was vital to resolve a complex and sensitive issue now at a "critical juncture".
+Security Council sanctions on North Korea were the right response to a series of missile tests, but dialog was vital to resolve a complex and sensitive issue now at a "critical juncture."

 Wang Yi, in what he described as "very thorough" bilateral talks on Sunday with North Korean Foreign Minister Ri Yong Ho at a regional meeting in Manila, said he had told him that North Korea should not carry out nuclear tests which would only stoke tensions and calmly assess the U.N. resolutions.

 The U.N.
 Security Council on Saturday unanimously imposed the new sanctions on Pyongyang over its two July intercontinental ballistic missile tests, a move that could slash by a third the Asian state's $3 billion annual export revenue.

 Wang said diplomatic and peaceful means were now necessary to avoid tensions and an escalation of the crisis.

 "After the implementation of the resolutions, the Korean peninsula issue enters into a critical juncture," Wang told reporters on the sidelines of the ASEAN meeting in Manila .

 "We call on all sides to take a responsible attitude when making judgements and taking actions ...
 We cannot do one and neglect the other.
 Sanctions are needed but sanctions are not the final goal," Wang said.